ResourCes

 One way to demonstrate your Group's impact is to align your employee resource group's goals with that of the company.
 This is the purpose of the executive sponsor leadership role: to provide the ERG's leaders with access to the company leadership team.

 Your company probably already has OKRs that it goes over during all-hands meetings, so try to find ways to align your ERG's goals to those.
 Work with your executive sponsor to help you figure out what those goals should be.
-This also helps promote the ERGs, and DEI as a whole, as a core part of the company culture because it gives you top-down support.
+This also helps promote the ERGs, and belonging as a whole, as a core part of the company culture because it gives you top-down support.

 Your goals should be based on the maturity level of your ERG.
 Here are a few example goals for the different stages of employee resource group maturity: